n00b69/woa-dipper/guide/3-install.md

 #### Boot into the UEFI
 > Replace `path\to\dipper-uefi.img` with the actual path of the UEFI image

->
+> [!Important]
-> Remove your USB cable rigbt after leaving the fastboot screen, or Windows may crash in the initial setup
+> Remove your USB cable right after leaving the fastboot screen, or Windows may crash in the initial setup
 ```cmd
 fastboot boot path\to\dipper-uefi.img
 ```